RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: Conclusions

 \section{Conclusions}

-Our numerical study demonstrates that the RFOX schedule—an always-on, non-stoquastic XX catalyst augmented by a weak, harmonic ZX counter-diabatic kick—consistently outperforms both the X-only and XX drivers, and the commonly used X+sXX catalyst.
-Across all tested random-field Ising model instances (7, 9, and 12 qubits; three magnetic-field ranges; Erdös–Rényi and Watts–Strogatz graphs), RFOX achieves the lowest cost average, the smallest excess energy above the exact optimum, and the shortest average Hamming distance to the ground-state bitstring.
-These performance gains directly reflect the Floquet-Magnus analysis: the first-order term preserves the full strength of the non-stoquastic XX driver, providing a robust gap floor, while the second-order term introduces only a perturbative $Y$-field micromotion counter-diabatic correction that refines, rather than narrows, the spectrum.
-Consequently, the minimum gap remains nearly constant throughout the evolution, whereas comparison schedules exhibit slow starts, gap shrinkage, or even pronounced gap collapse.
-Since adiabatic runtime scales as $\Delta_{\min}^{-2}$, this nearly flat-gap profile enables RFOX to approach the ground state in far fewer Trotter slices, and thus in shallower circuits, than its competitors.
+Our numerical study demonstrates that the RFOX schedule—an always-on, non-stoquastic $XX$ catalyst augmented by a weak, harmonic $ZX$ counter-diabatic kick—consistently outperforms the conventional $X$-only and $XX$ drivers, as well as the widely utilized $X+sXX$ catalyst.
+Across all evaluated random-field Ising model instances (spanning 7, 9, and 12 qubits; three magnetic-field ranges; and both Erdös–Rényi and Watts–Strogatz graphs), RFOX systematically achieves the lowest average cost, the smallest excess energy above the exact optimum, and the shortest average Hamming distance to the target ground-state bitstring.

+These performance gains directly substantiate our Floquet-Magnus analysis.
+While the static backbone preserves the full non-stoquastic strength of the $XX$ driver to establish a robust gap floor, the driving protocol generates leading-order effective corrections that manifest as local $Y$-fields, field-modulated 2-body terms, and poly-local 3-body topological interactions.
+This rich effective structure refines the spectrum rather than narrowing it, intrinsically mapping both the graph connectivity and problem parameters directly into the quantum evolution.
+Consequently, the minimum spectral gap remains nearly flat throughout the sweep, whereas alternative schedules exhibit sluggish initial states, progressive gap shrinkage, or catastrophic late-stage gap collapses.
+Given that the diabatic runtime scales as $\Delta_{\min}^{-2}$, this stabilized flat-gap profile enables RFOX to resolve the true ground state using significantly fewer Trotter slices, translating into shallower circuits than its competitors.

-Hardware experiments on Eagle-class (\texttt{ibm\_brisbane} and \texttt{ibm\_sherbrooke}) and Heron-class (\texttt{ibm\_torino}) backends confirm that RFOX’s advantage persists under realistic noise.
-Although decoherence increases errors across all metrics, RFOX consistently outperforms baseline schedules.
-This robustness is partly attributable to amplitude-damping noise, which shifts probability weight toward low-energy configurations, a shift that RFOX’s large minimum gap helps preserve.
-Importantly, RFOX delivers these improvements with shallower circuits as those of the comparator methods and requires no classical parameter optimization.
+Hardware experiments on Eagle-class (\texttt{ibm\_brisbane} and \texttt{ibm\_sherbrooke}) and Heron-class (\texttt{ibm\_torino}) backends confirm that RFOX’s optimization advantage persists under realistic hardware noise floors.
+Although decoherence and gate infidelities scale up errors across all evaluated metrics, RFOX consistently maintains its performance hierarchy over the baseline schedules.
+This robustness is partly attributable to the hardware's amplitude-damping noise characteristics, which tend to shift probability weight toward low-energy configurations—a relaxation process that RFOX’s wide, protected minimum gap helps stabilize and preserve.
+Crucially, RFOX delivers these systematic improvements with noticeably shorter execution runtimes than alternative methods, all while operating as a parameter-free protocol that eliminates classical optimization overhead.